Trae Young NBA Playoffs Player Props: Hawks vs. Celtics

-Trae Young and the rest of the Atlanta Hawks match up versus the Boston Celtics in the NBA Playoffs on Tuesday, at 7:30 PM ET.
+Trae Young could make a big impact for the Atlanta Hawks at 8:30 PM on Thursday versus the Boston Celtics in the 2023 NBA Playoffs.

-In this article, we break down Young's available prop bets, providing stats to help you figure out the best wagers to make.
+Below, we break down Young's stats and trends to help you pick out the best prop bets.

 Trae Young Prop Bets vs. the Celtics